Our teen slang guide now updated for 2021 – more than 15 new slang terms added!

 - GNOC–Acronym for “Get naked on camera!”

-It’s rarely easily, but as parents, one of the most important ways to keep our teens safe is through consistent communication.
+It’s rarely easy, but as parents, one of the most important ways to keep our teens safe is through consistent communication.
 Many horrible situations have evolved over the years in families where proper parent/teen communication was neglected.
 Although you may not always instantly understand everything your teen says, take the time to honestly ask them.
 Show your desire to understand and communicate.
 If all else fails, consult trusted sources or even slang dictionaries such as Urban Dictionary where many modern slang terms appear.

 Sometimes there may be a reason where parents may want to limit or completely disable texting or calling.
 Apple does not provide a process to block either, although Netsanity does show parents how they can mirror iMessages in this blog.
 However, for parents who have Samsung smartphones and tablets, they have more options when using Netsanity.

 The internet and its social media sub-world change on a near day-to-day basis.
 Trends pop up and fall away before some parents even realize they existed.
 In a world where some of these trends can be risky or downright dangerous (like the recent and devastating Blue Whale Challenge), it’s essential for parents to stay aware of what their teenagers are doing online.

 Though Facebook is the most popular social media platform overall, and the one you’re most likely to be using as an adult, Snapchat and Instagram are the most popular among teenagers.

 The unique issue with Snapchat is that photos are shared and disappear within a certain amount of time, which can make it challenging for a parent to keep track of what their kids are sharing.
 This can give teenagers a boost of confidence to post photos they might not otherwise, but the recipients only need to take a screenshot for that photo to live on and be shared on other platforms.